liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/tck-tests.md

 the page via Javascript.
 It is not possible to test during the RESOURCE_PHASE since the jsf.js client-side library is in control of the XHR dispatched via f:ajax.

+[<a name="6.150"></a>6.150] TODO: responseReset() (bridge-tck-main-portlet)

+- In the HEADER_PHASE call `ExternalContext.setResponseHeader("headerPhase", "true")`.
+In order to write something to the response, make sure that the header phase dispatches to a JSF view that produces markup.
+In the RENDER_PHASE, call `ExternalContext.responseReset()` followed by manually writing something to the response with `ExternalContext.getResponseOutputWriter().write("<span>response was reset</span>")`.
+Then verify that the header is not present in the page via Javascript and that the only markup for the portlet is the span.
+It is not possible to call this during the RENDER_PHASE since the JSF lifecycle runs It is not possible to test during the RESOURCE_PHASE since the jsf.js client-side library is in control of the XHR dispatched via f:ajax

 ## <a name="7"></a>Chapter 7 Tests

 ## <a name="8"></a>Chapter 8 Tests